Dilantin (Phenytoin Sodium)

 Frequently Asked Questions

-Yes, you should take Dilantin during or immediately after a meal to help prevent stomach upset.
+It is recommended to take Dilantin during or immediately after a meal to prevent stomach upset.

 Important Disclaimer